Get a free, no obligation personal loan quote with rates as low as 6.99%

 Will I qualify for a higher OAS if I wait past 65?

 The longer you delay your OAS payments, the larger the payments will be.
-You can delay your OAS by a maximum of 5 years to maximize your payments; however, there is no benefit to waiting past the age of 70, as you actually risk losing some of your benefits.
+You can delay your OAS by a maximum of 5 years to maximize your payments.
+However, there is no benefit to waiting past the age of 70, as you risk losing some of your benefits.

 What’s the difference between OAS and CPP?

-CPP is available to Canadians who have contributed to it throughout the course of their employment, making it dependent on one’s employment history.
+CPP is available to Canadians who have contributed to the plan throughout their employment, making it dependent on one’s employment history.
 OAS is available to most Canadians over the age of 65, regardless of their employment history.
+Keep in mind that if your employer hasn’t been paying into CPP on your behalf or you’ve only been doing cash deals, you may not get much from CPP.

 Is OAS taxable?